Timepass 2: Production

-The Film is produced by Meghana Jadhav under Athaansh Communications and Nikhil Sane by Essel Vision Productions. and it is presented by Essel Vision.
+The Film is produced by Meghana Jadhav under Athaansh Communications and Nikhil Sane by Essel Vision Productions.

-This movie marks the fifth film for Ravi Jadhav.
+Marketing

+The film was marketed by Essel Vision and Athaansh Communications.
+In the final week of March 2015, a grand music launch event was held in Pune, which was later broadcast on Zee Talkies on April 5th.
+Additionally, a pre-release event took place in Pune in early April 2015.

 Soundtrack

-The lyrics for the film are penned by Mangesh Kangane and Kshitij Patwardhan with music composed by Chinar - Mahesh.
+The lyrics for the film are penned by Mangesh Kangane and Kshitij Patwardhan with music composed by Chinar–Mahesh.

 Track listing

 Box office

 Timepass 2 had record-breaking collections at the box office.
 It broke the record of highest first-day collections by collecting ₹3.75 crore.
 It collected ₹3.00 crore on its second day and ₹4.25 crore on its third day, thereby collecting ₹11 crore in its opening weekend which was a record at the box office.
 Timepass 2's first week collections were ₹17.60 crore, which was again a first-week record for a Marathi movie.
 The second weekend collections rose to ₹23.60 crore in Maharashtra alone.
 The film then slowed down and ended up collecting ₹31 crore at the Maharashtra box office.
 It still holds the record for highest opening day collection and 2nd highest opening weekend collection till now.
 It currently stands as the fifth highest grossing Marathi film of all time.